quicwg/base-drafts/draft-ietf-quic-transport.md

 Packets sent on the old path SHOULD NOT contribute to congestion control or RTT estimation for the new path.

-On confirming a peer's ownership of its new address, an endpoint SHOULD immediately reset the congestion controller and round-trip time estimator for the new path to initial values (see Sections A.3 and B.3 in {{QUIC-RECOVERY}}).

-An endpoint MUST NOT return to the send rate used for the previous path unless it is reasonably sure that the previous send rate is valid for the new path.
-For instance, a change in the client's port number is likely indicative of a rebinding in a middlebox and not a complete change in path.
-This determination likely depends on heuristics, which could be imperfect; if the new path capacity is significantly reduced, ultimately this relies on the congestion controller responding to congestion signals and reducing send rates appropriately.
+On confirming a peer's ownership of its new address, an endpoint MUST immediately reset the congestion controller and round-trip time estimator for the new path to initial values (see Sections A.3 and B.3 in {{QUIC-RECOVERY}}) unless it has knowledge that the previous send rate or round-trip time estimate is valid for the new path.
+For instance, an endpoint might infer that a change in only the client's port number is likely indicative of a NAT rebinding, meaning that the new path is likely to have similar bandwidth and round-trip time.
+This determination might be a heuristic and is likely to be imperfect.
+Implementations are advised to be cautious when using previous values on the new path.
+If the determination is incorrect, the congestion controller and the RTT estimator are expected to adapt to the new path.

 There may be apparent reordering at the receiver when an endpoint sends data and probes from/to multiple addresses during the migration period, since the two